With some spectacular dark sky sites, Scotland is one of the best places to stargaze in the UK

 It’s also a favoured spot for nacreous clouds, noctilucent clouds and, in winter, even the mighty aurora borealis.

-Here's our pick of some of the top stargazing sites Scotland has to offer.
+Here's our pick of some of the best sites to stargaze from that Scotland has to offer.

-For more on British stargazing, read our guide to the best places to stargaze in Wales and the best places to stargaze in the UK.
+For more on British stargazing, read our guide to the best places to stargaze in Wales and the best places to stargaze in the UK, and how to plan a stargazing trip to Scotland.

 For more general advice, read our guide on how to stargaze.